jameshanlon/jameshanlon.github.io/content/python-processor.md

 - **Conditional sparsity** through conditionality in the structure of a network, eg routing of activity based on the data.
-In a dense network, every input interacts with every weight, but our brains don't fire all neurons in response to every stimulus.

-- **Unconditional sparsity** that is not dependent on the input, such as from pruning of connections.
+In a dense network, every input interacts with every weight, but our brains don't fire all neurons in response to every stimulus, and **unconditional sparsity** that is not dependent on the input, such as from pruning of connections.

 - **Symbolic representations**.
 Symbolic AI programs are based on creating explicit structures and behaviour rules.
 This approach was the dominant